hMsats/compile_bitcoin_core/README.md

 Total compilation time will be on the order of an hour.

+The shell script name "maken" means "to make" in Dutch.

 This script was tested on a fairly fresh Ubuntu install (Ubuntu 20.04.4 LTS).

 This script was recently tested on a fresh Ubuntu install (Ubuntu 22.04.2 LTS).